Licensing Opportunities

 • How you'd use the patent

-• Target markets (US and/or UK)
+• Target markets (US, Europe, and/or UK)

-Contact us to start a conversation about licensing US Patent 12,001,207.
+Contact us to start a conversation about licensing our patent portfolio.

-Ready to License US Patent 12,001,207?
+Ready to License This Patent Portfolio?

 Contact us to discuss licensing opportunities for your autonomous vehicle or drone navigation projects.